Eclectic-Sheep/sheeprl/howto/select_observations.md

 > **Note**
 >
-> By default the `mlp_keys` and `cnn_keys` arguments are set to `[]` (empty list), so no observations are selected for the training.
-This might raise an exception: the agent tries to automatically set the *mlp* or *cnn* keys, but it is not always possible, so it is **strongly recommended to properly set them**.
+> By default the  `algo.mlp_keys` and  `algo.cnn_keys` arguments are set to `[]` (empty list), so no observations are selected for the training.
+This will raise an exception: if fact, **every algorithm must specify at least one of them**.

 It is important to know the observations the environment provides, for instance, the *DIAMBRA* environments provide both vector observations and image observations, whereas all the atari environments provide only the image observations.
 > **Note**
 >
 > For some environments provided by Gymnasium, e.g. `LunarLander-v2` or `CartPole-v1`, only vector observations are returned, but it is possible to extract the image observation from the render.
-To do this, it is sufficient to specify the `rgb` key to the `cnn_keys` args:
+To do this, it is sufficient to specify the `rgb` key to the  `algo.cnn_keys` args:
 > `python sheeprl.py exp=... algo.cnn_keys.encoder=[rgb]`

 #### Frame Stack
 For image observations, it is possible to stack the last $n$ observations with the argument `frame_stack`.
-All the observations specified in the `cnn_keys` argument are stacked.
+All the observations specified in the  `algo.cnn_keys` argument are stacked.

 ```bash
 python sheeprl.py exp=... env=dmc algo.cnn_keys.encoder=[rgb] env.frame_stack=3
 ```

 #### How to choose the correct keys
-When the environment provides both the vector and image observations, you just need to specify which observations you want to use with the `mlp_keys` and `cnn_keys`, respectively.
+When the environment provides both the vector and image observations, you just need to specify which observations you want to use with the  `algo.mlp_keys` and  `algo.cnn_keys`, respectively.

 Instead, for those environments that natively do not support both types of observations, we provide a method to obtain the **image observations from the vector observations (NOT VICE VERSA)**.
 It means that if you choose an environment with only vector observations, you can get also the image observations, but if you choose an environment with only image observations, you **cannot** get the vector observations.

 There can be three possible scenarios:
-1. You do **not** want to **use** the **image** observations: you don't have to specify any `cnn_keys` while you have to select the `mlp_keys`:
+1. You do **not** want to **use** the **image** observations: you don't have to specify any  `algo.cnn_keys` while you have to select the  `algo.mlp_keys`:
-   1. if the environment provides more than one vector observation, then you have to choose between them;
+   1. if the environment provides more than one vector observation, then you **must choose between them**;
-   2. if the environment provides only one vector observation, you can choose the name of the *mlp key* or use the default one (`state`, used when you do not specify any *mlp keys*).
+   2. if the environment provides only one vector observation, you can choose the name of the *mlp key*.
-2. You want to **use only** the **image** observation: you don't have to specify any `mlp_keys` while **you must specify the name of the *cnn key*** (if the image observation has to be created from the vector one, the `make_env` function will automatically bind the observation with the specified key, otherwise you must choose a valid one).
+2. You want to **use only** the **image** observation: you don't have to specify any  `algo.mlp_keys` while **you must specify the name of the *cnn key*** (if the image observation has to be created from the vector one, the `make_env` function will automatically bind the observation with the specified key, otherwise you must choose a valid one).
-3. You want to **use both** the **vector** and **image** observations: You must specify the *cnn key* (as point 2).
+3. You want to **use both** the **vector** and **image** observations: you must specify the *cnn key* (as point 2).
 Instead, for the vector observations, you have two possibilities:
    1. if the environment provides more than one vector observation, then you **must choose between them**;
-   2. if the environment provides only one vector observation, you **must specify** the default vector observation key, i.e., **`state`**.
+   2. if the environment provides only one vector observation, you can choose the name of the *mlp key*.

 #### Different observations for the Encoder and the Decoder
 You can specify different observations for the encoder and the decoder, but there are some constraints: